rwth-irt/IMU-Simulator/README.md

 - All parameters for an IMU can be configured in a YAML file
 - All models and effects can be enabled/disabled separately

-Example configs from real data of a STIM300 IMU is provided.
+An example config from real data of a STIM300 IMU is provided.

 MATLAB scripts are provided to extract the stochastic noise components using Allan variance analysis.
-For this, you need to provide a long-term (min.
-6h) dataset of acceleration/gyroscope measurements.
+For this, you must provide a long-term (minimum six hours) dataset of acceleration/gyroscope measurements.
-The IMU needs be static, temperature- and vibration-compensated during the recording.
+The IMU must be static, temperature- and vibration-compensated during the recording.

 ## Table of Contents